stefan-it/europeana-bert/README.md

 In this repository we open source BERT models trained on various Europeana newspapers.

-Notice: We use the open source [Europeana newspapers](http://www.europeana-newspapers.eu/) that we provided by *The European Library*.
-However, the *The European Library* was permanently shut down (end of 2019) and thus all direct download links are no longer working.
+Notice: We use the open source [Europeana newspapers](http://www.europeana-newspapers.eu/) that were provided by *The European Library*.
+However, *The European Library* was permanently shut down (end of 2019) and thus all direct download links are no longer working.
 We are working on providing an alternative download mirror.